zhai-xiao/adaptive-style-transfer-pytorch/README.md

 Style images used for training: [download link](https://hcicloud.iwr.uni-heidelberg.de/index.php/s/NcJj2oLBTYuT1tf).

 To train, modify the .yaml to set the desired network size, training parameters, data paths and weights in loss functions.
-Then, use the blow script to start training:
+Then, use the below script to start training:

 ```
 python train.py --config=./configs/vangogh.yaml \
 --output_path=./outputs
 ```
-* --config is the path to the .yaml file.
+* --config sets the path to the .yaml file.
-* --output_path (optional) is the directory for output.
-By default, the root directory of the rpository is used.
+* --output_path (optional) sets the directory for output.
+By default, the root directory of the repository is used.

 To resume training, use: